 The Veteran served on active duty in the United States Army from December 1965 through October 1967.
 While in service, the Veteran was physically and sexually abused while serving a 30 day sentence of hard labor.
-In June 2009, the Veteran filed for service connection for PTSD and hearing loss.
+In June 2009, the Veteran filed for service connection for Post-Traumatic Stress Disorder (PTSD) and hearing loss.

 Board denied TDIU in July 2016